December 6th 2017

 Does the prospect of post-Christmas debt cause you serious stress?
 Often the happiest but also the most expensive time of the year, any good spending habits cultivated throughout the year often go out of the window once party season begins.
 Is there a way to have as much fun as possible during the festive period without risking financial ruin?
 If you’d asked us a week ago, we would have said, probably not; but that was until we spoke to Eleanor Lawrie of This is Money, who managed to convince us otherwise.

 Here are Eleanor’s top money saving tips for making your December pay stretch until the New Year and for making the most of the holidays, without going bust.

-GTG: Quite a lot of people get paid earlier in December to allow for a little extra cash over Christmas and New Year.
-What would be your top tips though in terms of how to budget?
+GTG: A lot of people get paid earlier in December to allow for a little extra cash over Christmas and New Year.
+What would be your top tips in terms of how to budget?

 EL: Christmas is a brilliant time of year, but there’s no need to lie awake worrying about how you can afford it - or getting into debt that you will spend the next six months paying off.
 It sounds boring, but doing a bit of forward planning means you should be able to have fun throughout Christmas and New Year, and not be too miserable when January comes around.

 The trick is not to bury your head in the sand - sign up for online and mobile banking so you can keep track of what you’re spending.
 You can even arrange for your bank to send you texts to tell you if you’re getting close to your overdraft, so you know if you need to rein it in.

 Unfortunately you still have to pay your rent and bills at Christmas, so if you can, put that money to one side as soon as you get paid (maybe even arrange a direct debit into a separate account that you won’t touch!)